-It is an honor to share An Ecstatic Experience and Sleep is the Cousin of Death with audiences in Toronto at this years Black Star program at the Toronto International Film Festival.
+An Ecstatic Experience and Sleep is the Cousin of Death will screen at this year's Black Star program at the Toronto International Film Festival.

 I am grateful to be featured alongside many other women video artists who use narrative to deepen our understanding of representation.

 Featured in the "An Incomplete History of Protest" exhibition, I'm thrilled that An Ecstatic Experience is currently on view at The Whitney Museum of American Art.

 It was an honor to be profiled in 25 New Faces of Independent Film, where I was able to further discuss An Ecstatic Experience and the postproduction process of my autobiographical documentary The Evidence of Things Not Seen.

 I'm happy to have An Ecstatic Experience screened within a program that considers the role that artists and documentaries play in chronicling and confronting abuses of power and social injustice.

 I was honored to have An Ecstatic Experience screened at Drexel and apart of Lossless, an exploration of Black and Brown bodies as sites of compression, considering the ways that labor, illusion, loss, lineage and personhood are imagined and re-constructed.